Woodpeckers in Wisconsin

 Feeds on a variety of insects, especially beetles, ants, caterpillars, and more.
 They are also fond of black oil sunflower seeds, millet, peanuts, and chunky peanut butter.
 Occasionally, downy woodpeckers will drink from oriole and hummingbird

-Woodpeckers usually peck at dead or diseased trees/limbs, but they have also been known to peck at buildings, siding, metal and air conditioners.
+Woodpeckers usually peck at dead or diseased trees/limbs, but they have also been known to peck at buildings, siding, metal, and air conditioners.
 They peck in order to find food, excavate areas for nesting, or create room for food storage.
 They are found mostly in or on the edge of wooded areas due to food prevalence and preference for living in or near trees.
-They can nest in structures, fences, poles, and sign posts.
-A cavity is created by the male and female to make a nest in dead limb or dead tree, usually 12-30′ above ground.
-The cavity entrance is often surrounded by fungus or lichen, helping to camouflage site.
+They can nest in structures, fences, poles, and signposts.
+A cavity is created by the male and female to make a nest in a dead limb or dead tree, usually 12-30′ above ground.
+The cavity entrance is often surrounded by fungus or lichen, helping to camouflage the site.